-- (i) All questions in both the sections are compulsory. - (ii) Marks for questions are indicated against each question. - (iii) Questions Nos.
-1 12 are very short-answer questions carrying 1 mark each.
-They are required to be answered in one sentence each. - (iv) Questions Nos.
-13-18 are short answer questions carrying 3 marks each.
-Answers to them should normally not exceed 50 75 words each. - (v) Questions Nos.
-19 22 are also short answer questions carrying 4 marks each.
-Answers to them should normally not exceed 150 words each. - (vi) Question Nos.
-23 26 are long-answer questions carrying 5 marks each.
-Answers to them should normally not exceed 150 words each. - (vii) Question Nos.
-27 30 are long-answer questions carrying 6 marks each.
+- (i) All questions in both the sections are compulsory. - (ii) Marks for questions are indicated against each question. - (iii) Questions No. 1 12 are very short-answer questions carrying 1 mark each.
+They are required to be answered in one sentence each. - (iv) Questions No. 13-18 are short answer questions carrying 3 marks each.
+Answers to them should normally not exceed 50 75 words each. - (v) Questions No. 19 22 are also short answer questions carrying 4 marks each.
+Answers to them should normally not exceed 150 words each. - (vi) Question number 23 26 are long-answer questions carrying 5 marks each.
+Answers to them should normally not exceed 150 words each. - (vii) Question number 27 30 are long-answer questions carrying 6 marks each.
 Answers to them should normally not exceed 200 words each. - (viii) Answers should be brief and to the point and the above word limits should be adhered to as far as possible. - To see whether plans are implemented and activities are being performed according to schedule', is a step of planning process.
-Identify the step. - 2.
-Define organising as a function of management.
+Identify the step.

-3. Identify the type of suitable organisation structure for a large organisation having diversified activities requiring high degree of specialisation in operations.
+- 2. Define organising as a function of management. - 3.
+Identify the type of suitable organisation structure for a large organisation having diversified activities requiring high degree of specialisation in operations.
 [1]

-4. What is meant by 'Principles of Management'?
-[1] 5.
+What is meant by 'Principles of Management'?
 State how staffing ensures 'continuous survival and growth of the enterprise'.
-[1] 6.
+[1] [1] 6.
 Name and state the 'on-the-job method of training' that is used to give training to electricians. the [1] 7.
 What is meant by 'Democratic style of leadership'?
 [1] 8.
 What is meant by 'Motivation'?
 [1] 9.
 State the essential function of a 'primary market'.
-[1] 10 .
+[1] 10.
 Name two alternative mechanisms through which allocation of funds can be done.
-[1] 11 .
+[1] 11. .
 What is the advantage of registering 'trade mark'?
-[1] 12 .
+[1] 12.
 State the meaning of 'Product Identification' function of packaging.
-[1] 13 Explain how 'critical point of control' helps in controlling process.
-[3] 14 Explain how controlling helps in: a.
-Making efficient use of resources b.
-Improving employee's motivation [3] 15 Explain any three functions of Stock Exchange.
-[3] 16.
-State any three 'Protective functions' of Securities and Exchange Board of India (SEBI).
-[3] 17.
-Explain any three points of importance of consumer protection from the point of view of business.[3]
-18. State any six reliefs available to a consumer when the consumer court is satisfied with the genuineness of the compliant.
-[3] 19.
-Sahil, the director of a garments company, is planning to manufacture bags for the utilisation of waste material of one of his garments units.
-He decided that this manufacturing unit will be set up in a rural area of Odisha where people have very less job opportunities and labour is available at very low rate.
+[1] 13.
+Explain how 'management by exception' helps in controlling process.
+[3] 14.
+Explain how controlling helps in: a.
+Accomplishing organisational goals b.
+Judging accuracy of standards [3] 15.
+Explain any three functions of financial market.
+[3] 16 State any three 'development functions' of Securities and Exchange Board of In (SEBI). ndia [3] 17 .
+Explain any three points of importance of consumer protection from the point of vorconsumers. iew [ 3] 18.
+State any six responsibilities of a consumer which should be kept in mind w purchasing the goods. hile [ 3] 19.
+Sahil, the director of a garments company, is planning to manufacture bags for utilisation of waste material of one of his garments units.
+He decided that i.
+Identify and state the next two steps that Sahil has to follow in the staffing departments.

+manufacturing unit will be set up in a rural area of Odisha where people have very less job opportunities and labour is available at very low rate.
 He also thought of giving equal opportunities to men and women.
-For this he selected S. Chatterjee, Inderjeet Kaur, Aslam and Sarabjeet as heads of Sales,
+For this he selected S. Chatterjee.
+Inderjeet Kaur, Aslam and Sarabjeet as heads of Sales, Accounts, Purchase and Production